chahn/blog/smolagents_blog.md

 Final answer: 72.5
 ```

 The agent generates code for a **single, efficient step**, directly accessing `weather_info["temperature"]` because it knows the schema.

-The context remains clean, and the agent can work directly with structured objects.
+Crucially, the newly introduced **structured output provides structured objects the agent can directly handle** - no need to use a JSON parser to create objects from a returned string containing raw JSON.
+The context remains clean, and the agent can work immediately with native structured data types.

 ## The Results Speak for Themselves